-I’m a fifty-something librarian who stepped off the “official” job treadmill in 2012 and branched out into the unknown.
+I’m a sixty-something librarian who stepped off the “official” job treadmill in 2012 and branched out into the unknown.
 I started in public libraries (10 years) but moved to the academic sector in 1990, specialising in early and primary education.
 However, throughout, there were elements in common, such as running a service point and managing staff, and using my role in libraries to encourage literacy and the love of reading.
 In public libraries the latter was more direct – including 18 months in a School Library Service – whereas in the academic library I dealt with student teachers and worked hard to encourage them to find out about new books and authors, and to provide them with other material for the classroom, both physical and online.

 In my first post, I described how the library I worked in was closing and I decided to take early retirement.
 I wanted to keep up my links with libraries, and initially set up this blog in May 2012 to tackle the cpd23 programme as one way of doing that.
 I deliberately called it A New Library World? and said that when I was more sure of the future I might take that question mark off.
 When I completed cpd23 in November 2012 I’d already had one other library job and was hopeful of finding new library and book related things to do and to write about.
 At that point the question mark was firmly removed.

-Talks / Media
+Talks / Media / Performances

 - CILIPS / CDG Chartership Workshop.
 Role of the mentor.

 - Glasgow University School of Engineering Admin Staff.
 Using Twitter to engage with students.

 - Glasgow Women’s Library.
 Top tips for Twitter.

 - Amina Muslim Women’s Resource Centre.
 Top tips for Twitter.